thestennettreport/TheStennettReport.github.io/index.md

 * **[Unions Under Attack: Project 2025's Assault on Worker Power](./Dangers/Unions.md):** Project 2025 aims to weaken unions, silence worker voices, and tilt the balance of power towards corporations.
 This page exposes their anti-worker agenda and its potential consequences.
 * **[The Assault on Public Education: Project 2025's Plan to Privatize, Defund, and Indoctrinate](./Consequences/Domestic/Public_Education.md):** Project 2025's plan for education is a nightmare for students, teachers, and anyone who values a strong public education system.
 This page exposes their agenda to defund, privatize, and indoctrinate.
 * **[The Erosion of Civil Liberties: Project 2025's Descent into a Surveillance State](./Consequences/Domestic/Civil_Liberties.md):** Project 2025 and Agenda 47's vision for America is a chilling one: a surveillance state where the government monitors your every move, censors dissent, and restricts your freedoms.
 This page exposes their plan and its devastating consequences.
+* **[Criminalizing Compassion: Project 2025's Cruel Approach to Homelessness](./Consequences/Domestic/homelessness.md):** Project 2025 and Agenda 47 offer a cruel and dehumanizing approach to homelessness, prioritizing punishment over compassion and ignoring the root causes of this crisis.

 ### International Consequences
 * **[Project 2025's Deportation Machine: A Devastating Blow to America](./Dangers/Mass_Deportations.md):** A Devastating Blow to America: A chilling look at Project 2025 and Agenda 47's plans to unleash a deportation machine, tearing apart families, crippling the economy, and turning America into a nation of fear.